Playing and Recording

 For further information on setting up see: Audacity Setup and Configuration.

-Every time you click the Record button on the Transport Toolbar Audacity will create a new track and begin recording on that track from the current cursor position (or from the left edge of a region on the Timeline).
+Every time you click the Record button on Transport Toolbar, Audacity will create a new track and begin recording on that track from the current cursor position (or from the left edge of a region on the Timeline).
 There is no need to create a new track before starting to record.
-If you want recording to start from the beginning of the new track, click the "Skip to Start" button on the Transport Toolbar.
+If you want recording to start from the beginning of the project, click the "Skip to Start" button on Transport Toolbar or press the HOME shortcut.

-If you want to continue recording on an existing track instead of starting a new track you have two options.
+There are two methods to continue recording on an existing track instead of starting a new track:

-- Instead of clicking the Stop button to end recording, click the Pause button to pause recording, or use the P shortcut.
-Click to release the Pause button again to continue recording.
+- Instead of stopping the recording, click the Pause button to pause recording, or use the P shortcut.
+Click to release the Pause button or press P to continue recording.
 Note you cannot edit while paused.

 - Select the track you want add the recording to and, while holding down the SHIFT key, click the Record button.
 Alternatively, use the SHIFT + R shortcut.
 This is called "Append Record".

 You can record a new track while listening to previously recorded tracks.
 This is called overdubbing.
-To set up for overdubbing, make sure that "Overdub (on/off)" is checked in the Transport Menu.
+To set up for overdubbing, make sure that is enabled (on) which is its default setting.

 Use it to start recording later, or to record for a certain duration before stopping.